What is the Right to be Forgotten?

 How can a Reputation Management company help with the Right to be Forgotten?

-But as you can see, it’s not always straightforward and it may be that Google or other search engines will consider the request not to be in the public's interest.
+It’s not always straightforward making a RTBF request yourself.
+It may be that Google or other search engines will consider the request to be in the public’s interest.

 When deadlines haven’t been met, or your application has been ignored, then it’s good to know that help is at hand through established reputation management companies.